AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-1/intermediate/secretly-sharing-files-with-onionshare-and-tor-browser/README.md

 # Secretly sharing files with OnionShare and Tor Browser

 In this exercise we will create a temporary (ephemeral) *Darknet* Website called an *Onion site* using the Tor anonymity system.
-We will use our Onion site to secretly tranfer a "sensitive" file to a friend.
+We will use our Onion site to secretly transfer a "sensitive" file to a friend.
 Our goal is to successfully give our friend a copy of the sensitive file without exposing so much as *the fact that* we have even transferred the file in the first place.

 Essentially, we will be creating a kind of *digital [dead drop](https://en.wikipedia.org/wiki/Dead_drop)*.